brooklynrail/brooklynrail-platform/content/events/2023/01/white-columns.md

 ---
 title: White Columns
 deck: Featuring Matthew Higgs and Andrew Woolbright, with Terrence Arjoon
-summary: White Columns Director Matthew Higgs joins Rail Editor-at-Large Andrew Woolbright for a conversation.
+summary: White Columns Director and Chief Curator Matthew Higgs joins Rail Editor-at-Large Andrew Woolbright for a conversation.
 We conclude with a poetry reading by Terrence Arjoon.
 people:
   - person: matthew-higgs
   - person: andrew-paul-woolbright